islco/sudo/source/_posts/2015-12-18-Operation-Iteration-Obliteration.md

 console.log(arr); // [ 'beep', 'boop', 'bop' ]
 ```

 Need more flexibility on that transform?
-Use a closure
+Use a closure:

 ```
 'use strict';